 Giving Compass' Take:

-- Rockefeller Philanthropy Advisors provides an overview of the key players and challenges in arts and culture philanthropy.
+- Rockefeller Philanthropy Advisors provides an overview of the key players and challenges in arts philanthropy, highlighting the need for more arts grants for marginalized communities.

 - Read more about what donors should know about the arts.